 - Street Team Youth Programs

 - My Account

-He is also in the forefront in Hollywood for providing opportunities and positions in the industry for Black actors, writers, producers, directors and other "behind-the-camera" talent.
+He is also at the forefront in Hollywood for providing opportunities and positions in the industry for Black actors, writers, producers, directors, and other "behind-the-camera" talent.
 A devoted father, Murphy currently resides in New Jersey with his wife Nicole and their three children.

 The Encyclopedia Britannica, Fifteenth Edition.